Foods that could be headache and migraine trigger

 Food additives and artificial sweeteners:

-The artificial sweeteners like aspartame can cause migraine, while food additives like junk foods, processed meats, monosodium glutamate, and packaged fried products are some possible foods that fuel migraine headaches.
+Artificial sweeteners like aspartame can cause migraine, while food additives like junk foods, processed meats, monosodium glutamate, and packaged fried products are some possible foods that fuel migraine headaches.
 You have to curb your appetite for fast foods to avoid the headache.

 Monosodium glutamate: